-- 1. Upon awareness of an emergency, the president of George Mason University Korea will direct the manager or assistant manager of Academic and Student Affairs to distribute notification on their behalf. - The manager or assistant manager of Academic and Student Affairs will log into the emergency notification system (alert.gmu.edu) to distribute emergency messages.
+Upon awareness of an emergency, the president of George Mason University Korea will direct the manager or assistant manager of Academic and Student Affairs to distribute notification on their behalf.

 ENROLLING IN MASON ALERT-EMERGENCY NOTIFICATION SYSTEM

 Mason Alert is George Mason University's emergency notification system that is used to send emergency notifications and timely warnings to the university community via text, email, telephone call, and digital signage.